Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 # The Comeback
 After failing in my last attempt at integrating the CUDA code into my library, I resorted to the CPU.
-The logistic regression program was running perfectly fine for a small 100-row, 2-column dataset.
-The logical next step was to build a two-layer neural network.
+The logistic regression program was running perfectly fine for a small 100-row, 2-column, dataset.
+The next logical step was to build a two-layer "toy" neural network.

 The neural network doubled the number of matrix multiplications.
 The logistic regression program was taking around an hour for just 1000 iterations, which already made me impatient.
 The small two-layer toy neural network took it even further: approximately two hours to run 1000 iterations.

 And this was just the beginning, with just two layers.
-If I actually had to do some complex work, I would have to go beyond two layers and most probably I would need more than one perceptron in each layer and that would contribute to a polynomial growth in the computational complexity of the program.
+If I actually had to do some complex work, I would have to go beyond two layers and most probably I would need more than one perceptron in each layer, which would contribute to a polynomial growth in the computational complexity of the program.

 It felt very frustrating to wait for so long, especially when I could have spent some time and made the GPU work.